galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool can also be used to do initial setup for GROMACS simulations and convert from PDB to GRO format.
+>    > This tool can also be used to carry out initial setup (as discussed in the simulation methods section) for GROMACS simulations and convert from PDB to GRO format.
 >    {: .comment}
 >
 {: .hands_on}